The card payment flow is composed of 5 steps:

 A captured transaction has the execution status='processing' between D-2 and D.

 The Settlement is the moment when funds have been debited from the original account and credited on the destination account, in general, two days after the capture.

 A settled transaction has the execution status='processed'.

 The refund is the process of returning a card transaction that has already settled.
-It can be initiated by the merchant or by the payer but has to be agreed and processed by the merchant.
+It is initiated by the merchant.

-A Charge-back is the reversal of a credit card payment that comes directly from the bank.
+A Charge-back is the reversal of a credit card payment that comes directly from the debtor's bank.
 It is a dispute between a merchant and a debtor around a card transaction.
 The process is initiated by the card holder but it's the bank’s duty to determine whether such a request was reasonable or not.
 Read more about charge-back.

 A charged-back transaction has the execution status='rejected'.